A New Book Coming in 2027

 Julie is also a late-identified autistic therapist, bringing both lived experience and clinical expertise to this work.

-Through her clinical work, writing, teaching, and global community, she helps sensitive and neurodivergent people better understand their nervous systems, reduce unnecessary suffering, and flourish in a world that often misunderstands them.
+Through her clinical work, assessments, writing, teaching, and global community, she helps sensitive and neurodivergent people better understand their nervous systems, reduce unnecessary suffering, and flourish in a world that often misunderstands them.

 Learn more at JulieBjelland.com.